This article is part of a larger series on Unified Communications.

 For example, the total upfront cost of a traditional PBX system can easily cost more than $15,000.
 This includes hardware, setup, implementation, software licenses, and phone costs.
 With a hosted PBX provider, there’s no need to invest in dedicated IP servers for calling, most can be used with existing employee hardware, like phones and computers, and there’s minimal upfront cost.

 Services like RingCentral charge a nominal per user, per month fee while providing important business communications features.
 While, over time, these can cost thousands, paying for so many communications features at a small monthly fee is incredibly small business-friendly.

 These services are also typically georedundant.
 This means that should a globally-located server go down, there are usually several other servers to pick up the slack.
 With on-premise systems, should a server fail, this cripples your communications capabilities, which increases costs.
 As a result of this georedundancy, providers like RingCentral, 8×8, and Nextiva can offer 99.999% uptime guarantees that stipulate that servers cannot be down for more than five minutes per year.

 5. Free Your Team From Their Computers

-As we covered in our Bring Your Own Device (BYOD) Feature Spotlight, a BYOD policy is a viable cost-savings strategy and a great way to incorporate your teams’ personal devices into your business.
+As we cover in our Bring Your Own Device Feature Spotlight, a BYOD policy is a viable cost-savings strategy and a great way to incorporate your teams’ personal devices into your business.
 By its very nature, VoIP is flexible, so your agents efficiently use their own tablets, smartphones, and laptops to work without the need to provide customers with personal information.
 As a result of BYOD, approximately 3 billion worldwide workers engage in deskless work from mobile devices.